abpio/abp-commercial-docs/en/tutorials/book-store/part-3.md

     }

     const request = this.selectedBook.id
-      ? this.bookService.updateByIdAndInput(this.form.value, this.selectedBook.id)
+      ? this.bookService.update(this.selectedBook.id, this.form.value)
-      : this.bookService.createByInput(this.form.value);
+      : this.bookService.create(this.form.value);

     request.subscribe(() => {
       this.isModalOpen = false;